 All in-country land transportation and tour guide

-To learn more about cacao and Ecuador, see: Brief History of Cacao in Ecuador by Jeffrey Stern.
+To learn more about Ecuadorian cacao, chocolate making and Ecuador, see: The History Of Chocolate In Ecuador by Southern Explorations.

 **Legend for meals included in your tour:

 * Itinerary subject to change.
 Every effort will be made to keep the itinerary as it appears here.
 However, the final itinerary may vary due to schedules, availability and factors beyond our control.

 Independent arrival at Mariscal Sucre International Airport outside Quito, Ecuador.
 Private pickup at the airport for transportation to the host hotel in Tumbaco.
 Enjoy a group dinner with where we will learn about each other and be treated to a casual discussion on the country of Ecuador.